 Eligibility: Boys and Girls that have not previously served as a king or queen of any activity.
-Candidates must have a cumulative 2.0 GPA the prior semester and are members in two organizations/activities.
+Candidates must have a cumulative 3.0 GPA the prior semester, be in good standing with the school district, and are members in two organizations/activities.
 Homecoming King and Queen: All candidates must be senior students.
 Each class in grades 9-12 nominates a candidate with the senior class nominating their candidate first followed by the junior class, the sophomore class, and the freshmen class.